srekhi/escape_room/README.md

           });
    ```
    #### Sound
-   When a user hits the space bar, their point emits sound rays **add video here** Each sound ray logic is encompassed by the Ray class.
+   When a user hits the space bar, their point emits sound rays **add video here**

+   Sound ray logic is encompassed by the Ray class.
 The circular emission pattern was based off of unit circle calculations:
     ```
     // ray.js
       const root3over2 = Math.sqrt(3)/2;